Course design and set-up

 Links to Other Faculty Resources

-- The Public Faculty Resources Google folder: Recordings of OFA workshops, lectures and panels, with supplemental sessions from student services and related programs, all can be found in this folder. *NOTE* you must be logged into your Montclair Google Account to access (montclair.edu email and NetId password).
+- The Public Faculty Resources Google folder: Recordings and resources from OFA workshops. *NOTE* you must be logged into your Montclair Google Account to access (montclair.edu email and NetId password).

-- IT’s Audio-Visual Services page where you can find lots of information about classroom technology.
-To find out what technologies your classroom is equipped with, check classroom assignment on Nest.
-Next, if you are teaching on-campus, go to 25 LIVE to see details about your classroom.
+- IT’s Audio-Visual Services page presents information about classroom technology.
+To determine the technologies your classroom is equipped with, check classroom assignments on Nest.
+Next, go to 25 LIVE to see details about your classroom set-up and equipment.